How to Clean a Sump Pump

 Look for Possible Damage

 As you’re cleaning out your sump pump, check for any damaged or cracked components.
 Call a professional if you’re unsure your sump pump is functioning properly or if you need a new unit installed.
 With proper cleaning and maintenance, the average sump pump should last around ten years.
-If anything goes wrong before then, call your local Mr. Rooter at 855-591-0128 or request and estimate online.
+If anything goes wrong before then, call your local Mr. Rooter or request an estimate online.

 Did your pump fail you when you needed it most?
-We recommend Rainbow International for water damage restoration and mould removal services.
+We recommend Rainbow International for water damage restoration and mold removal services.
 Rainbow International is part of Neighbourly’s community of home service professionals.
-They can also help with carpet cleaning, odour removal and air duct cleaning.
+They can also help with carpet cleaning, odor removal, and air duct cleaning.